MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-windows-11.md

 # Reference for Windows 11 settings

 This page provides information for accessing Windows settings for Windows 11.
-For information on accessing settings on Windows l0, see [Reference for Windows 10 settings](settings-windows-10.md).
-Note that some settings may have different implementations for Windows 10 and Windows 11, in which case they will appear on both pages.
-Settings that are supported and have identical implementations on both Windows 10 and Windows 11 are documented in [Reference for common Windows settings](settings-common.md).
+Settings that are supported on both Windows 10 and Windows 11 are documented in [Reference for common Windows settings](settings-common.md).

 For an overview of the Settings backup and restore feature, see [Settings back up and restore overview](index.md).